dzekelid/events/_listings/eventbrite/organizer-list-events-get-openapi.md

   /events/{id}/:
     get:
       summary: Get Events
+      description: |-
-      description: "Returns an event for the specified event.
-Many of Eventbrite\u2019s API use cases revolve around pulling details\nof a specific event within an Eventbrite account.
-Does not support fetching a repeating event series parent\n(see GET /series/:id/)."
+        Returns an event for the specified event.
+Many of Eventbrite???s API use cases revolve around pulling details of a specific event within an Eventbrite account.
+Does not support fetching a repeating event series parent (see GET /series/:id/).
       operationId: getEvents
       x-api-path-slug: eventsid-get
       responses: